viaacode/colorchecker/README.md

 This repository represents IdLab's open-source colorscale checker using object detection methods, to be used in cutural and hertiage domain.
 It incorporates lessons learned and best practices evolved over hours of training and evolution on manually labelled datasets.
 This repo is based on ultralytics yolo v3 pytorch implementatiion. **All code and models are under active development, and are subject to modification or deletion without notice.** Use at your own risk.

-## Download Pretrained weights and dataset

-Download the pretrained weights trained for ~300 epochs to directly use the model for inference.

-To train the model, download colorchecker.yaml and colorchecker dataset.
-The dataset is a small 60-image dataset which is already split into train, test and evaluate.
-Train and test are used for training and validating the model, while evaluate is used to test the model after training.

-The dataset and pretrained weights are present in the [weights.zip](https://github.com/tckrishna/colorchecker/blob/19bb2ae539e201e666ea6b50b745b7bb2c6b8f34/weights.zip) and [dataset.zip](https://github.com/tckrishna/colorchecker/blob/19bb2ae539e201e666ea6b50b745b7bb2c6b8f34/dataset.zip) respeectively.

 ## Requirements

 Python 3.8 or later with all [requirements.txt](https://github.com/ultralytics/yolov3/blob/master/requirements.txt) dependencies installed, including `torch>=1.7`.
 To install run: